 Verification process.
 Only verified users can trade on Gemini.
 Verification requires providing some personal details, and documentation to support it.

 Security features.
-Gemini was the first exchange to pass a SOC 2 Type 1 examination, demonstrating a high level of security compliance in protecting user data and funds.
+Gemini was the first exchange to pass SOC 1 Type 1 and SOC 2 Type 2 examinations, demonstrating a high level of security compliance in protecting user data and funds.
 It also uses a proprietary cold storage system, and has insurance for assets in custody.

 Gemini may be one of the world’s highest security cryptocurrency exchanges.
 Rather than simply following security best practices, Gemini leads them by working with Nasdaq, regulators and other institutions to create these practices.

 Gemini itself has never been hacked, although some Gemini users have been hacked through SIM swapping.

 Once you’ve selected your country, enter your name, email and chosen password.

 After signing up, you’ll receive an email.
 Follow the prompts in it to verify your email address.

 Once you verify your email, you’ll need to verify your identity before you can start trading.
 This involves uploading some documents — such as a valid state-issued ID or driver’s license — to the Gemini site.

 You can now start trading across Gemini’s many different order types, such as direct buys or through the ActiveTrader interface.
 You can also participate in Gemini auctions, place block trade orders and use cryptocurrencies such as Gemini Dollar.

 Gemini was founded by the Winklevoss twins, who have been closely involved with Bitcoin and cryptocurrencies since at least 2013.